martinpllu/eyeball/README.md

 # Quick start

 ```
-# Run a test of a command (embellish.py --frobnicate) for the first time, recording the output (stdout+stderr) in embellish.out
+# Run a test of a command (embellish.py --frobnicate) for the first time,
+# recording the output (stdout+stderr) in embellish.out as well as your console.
 # Remember the double quotes around your command if it contains spaces!

 eyeball "python embellish.py --frobincate" embellish.out

 # Run the test again (usually afer a code change is made) using the same command as above.
 # If the new output exactly matches the baseline output, eyeball reports a PASS.
-# Otherwise, eyeball reports a FAIL and displays a diff between the new and baseline output.
-The new output is stored in embellish.out.eyeball
+# Otherwise, eyeball reports a FAIL and displays a diff between the new and baseline output,
+# and the new output is stored in embellish.out.eyeball
 # If the difference in output is expected, you can update the baseline:

 eyeball --update embellish.out